Skip to content

 immunization schedule malaysia, jadual imunisasi kebangsaan

-• Meningococcal Vaccine: This vaccine may be recommended depending on the child’s age, travel plans, and other risk factors.
+• Meningococcal Vaccine: May be recommended based on your child’s age, travel plans, or other risk factors.

 Vaccinations are one of the most effective ways to safeguard your child’s health.
 By following the recommended schedule, you’re giving your newborn the best chance to grow up healthy and strong.
 Remember, these vaccines not only protect your child but also help prevent the spread of diseases in the community.